ebeaufay/threedtiles/README.md

 ```
 This property is also available for instanced models.

+### Performance tips

-### static tilesets and other performance tips
+#### static tilesets
-When you know your tileset will be static, you can specify it in the OGC3DTile object constructor parameter.
+When you know your tileset will be static or move rarely, you can specify it in the OGC3DTile object constructor parameter.
 This will skip recalculating the transformation matrix of every tile each frame and give a few extra frames per second.

+However, you'll need to manually call #updateMatrix and #updateMatrixWorld on the OGC3DTile object whenever you apply a transformation.

 ```
 const ogc3DTile = new OGC3DTile({